coelacant1/ProxmoxScripts/Utilities/Utilities.md

 Example Output: For get_ip_from_vmid 100, the output might be: 192.168.1.100
 Output: Prints the discovered IP or exits 1 if not found.

+Queries.sh/__get_ip_from_guest_agent__: Uses the QEMU guest agent to fetch the first non-loopback IP address for a VMID, with retry and family selection controls.
+Usage: __get_ip_from_guest_agent__ --vmid 105 --retries 60 --delay 5
+Example Output: Returns the detected IPv4 address once the guest agent reports it.
+Output: Prints the discovered IP or exits 1 if not found after all retries.

 ## SSH.sh

 SSH.sh/__wait_for_ssh__: Repeatedly attempts to connect via SSH to a specified host using a given username and password until SSH is reachable or until the maximum number of attempts is exhausted.
 Usage: __wait_for_ssh__ <host> <sshUsername> <sshPassword>
 Example Output: For __wait_for_ssh__ "192.168.1.100" "user" "pass", the output might be: SSH is up on "192.168.1.100"
 Output: Returns 0 if a connection is established within the max attempts, otherwise exits with code 1.

+SSH.sh/__ssh_exec__: Runs ad-hoc commands on a remote host over SSH with support for passwords, keys, custom ports, sudo, and strict host-key enforcement.
+Usage: __ssh_exec__ --host 10.0.0.5 --user root --password secret --command "uname -a"
+Output: Streams the command output locally; exits non-zero if the remote command fails.

+SSH.sh/__scp_send__: Transfers local files or directories to a remote host via SCP with optional recursion and timeout controls.
+Usage: __scp_send__ --host 10.0.0.5 --user root --password secret --source ./script.sh --destination /root/
+Output: Copies the specified sources to the remote destination.

+SSH.sh/__scp_fetch__: Retrieves files or directories from the remote host to the local machine using SCP.
+Usage: __scp_fetch__ --host 10.0.0.5 --user root --password secret --source /root/data.txt --destination ./downloads/
+Output: Copies the remote sources into the local destination path.

+SSH.sh/__ssh_exec_script__: Uploads a local script (or inline content) to a remote host, marks it executable, runs it (optionally with sudo), and removes it afterward unless told to keep it.
+Usage: __ssh_exec_script__ --host 10.0.0.5 --user root --password secret --script-path ./remote_task.sh --arg value
+Output: Executes the script remotely and streams its output locally.

+SSH.sh/__ssh_exec_function__: Packages local Bash function definitions, sends them to the remote host, and invokes the chosen function with optional arguments.
+Usage: __ssh_exec_function__ --host node --user root --password secret --function configure_node --call configure_node --arg 10.0.0.5
+Output: Runs the provided function remotely and forwards its stdout/stderr.